simplistix/sybil/docs/parsers.rst

 -------

-This parser extracts classic :ref:`doctest <doctest-simple-testfile>` examples and evaluates them in the document's :attr:`~sybil.document.Document.namespace`.
+This parser extracts classic :ref:`doctest <doctest-simple-testfile>` examples and evaluates them in the document's :attr:`~sybil.Document.namespace`.
 The parser can optionally be instantiated with :ref:`doctest option flags<option-flags-and-directives>`.